awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The principal value specifies a federated principal that does not match the expected format.
-Update the federated principal to a domain name or a SAML metadata ARN.
+Update the federated principal to a domain name or a SAML metadata ARN."
-"
 ```

 **Resolving the error**